Top 10 Best Manhattan Kosher Restaurants

 Garment District

-For decades, Mr. Broadway has been a fixture for the Midtown kosher observant business and tourists alike.
-It recently moved from its Broadway location between West 37th & 38th Street to its new location at 209 West 38th Street off of 7th Avenue (the previous home of Ben’s Deli).
-The menu at Mr. Broadway has the usual suspects, such as overstuffed deli sandwiches, but also has more surprising items, such as a non-dairy chicken “parm.”
+For decades, Mr. Broadway has been a fixture for Midtown kosher observant businesses and tourists alike.
+It recently moved from its Broadway location between West 37th and 38th Street to 209 West 38th Street off of 7th Avenue (the previous home of Ben’s Deli).
+The menu at Mr. Broadway has the usual suspects, such as overstuffed deli sandwiches, but also more surprising items, such as a non-dairy chicken “parm.”

 Le Marais